seanmc84/is117collab/README.md

 pwd- This command will print the full path of the current directory you are in.
 You would use this if you wanted to see where the directory you are working on is in your machine.
 You can use it like so: "pwd Homework1" this will then return "C:/Homework/Homework1".
 Now you are able to see exactly where the directory you are working on is located.

+mv- similar to the cp command, you use this command if you wish to move a directory to another place.
+Again, you can move a single file, or multiple files and directories.
+This would come in handy if you were looking to just move a bunch of files into a new directory, and it can also be used to rename files.
+An example would be: "mv Homework1.doc Homework2" Which would then rename Homework1 to Homework2.
+You can also use it like "mv Homework1 NewHomework" which moves the Homework1 directory from the Homework directory to a new homework directory called NewHomework.